haud-ba/XTS_TRANSPORT_LAYER/README.md

 	I_XtsTransport_Group

-  #### Mover:
+  #### XTS/Mover:
-	fb_Mover cyclic interface for extern usage (ST_MOVER_CTRL / ST_MOVER_STATE)
+	fb_Mover cyclic interface
+	- for extern usage (ST_MOVER_CTRL / ST_MOVER_STATE)
-	methods are writing LastPosition and Last Gap for each mover on motion execute Interface pointer for use within fb_Station and fb_TransportUnit. see E_MOVER_CTRL for available functionalities
+	- methods are writing LastPosition and Last Gap
+	- for each mover on motion execute
+	- Interface pointer for use within fb_Station and fb_TransportUnit.
+	- see E_MOVER_CTRL for available functionalities

-  #### XtsStation:
+  #### XTS/XtsStation:
   **rPosStop: is added to WaitPos,**
 **beware when using negative offsets (avoiding collision, no movement, no error)**

-	fb_Station cyclic interface for extern usage (ST_STATION_CTRL / ST_STATION_STATE)
+	fb_Station cyclic interface
+	- for extern usage (ST_STATION_CTRL / ST_STATION_STATE)
-	handshake for mover infeed, process (nests), outfeed static offset datafield for every Mover in every station with every nest additional dynamic offset by LinkedList entry (used on first infeed) Interface to LinkedList use for adding mover to target station queue after mover has left the station
+	- handshake for mover infeed, process (nests), outfeed
+	- static offset datafield for every Mover in every station with every nest
+	- additional dynamic offset by LinkedList entry (used on first infeed)
+	- Interface to LinkedList use for adding mover to target station queue
+	- after mover has left the station

   #### Planning requirements for use of fb_Station:
-	- Put the Modulo turn anywhere, BUT NOT within WaitPos, StopPos, ReleaseDistance of a station.
+	- Put the Modulo turn anywhere,
+	  BUT NOT within WaitPos, StopPos, ReleaseDistance of a station.
 	  The code does not support crossing the modulo turn within a station.

 	- The Use of LinkedList methods (AddTail, GetHead) requires thought about when the mover is entered into the target station.

 		- 1. parallel stations for a process: example P1 uses XTS_STN1 to XTS_STN4
 				--> The ReleaseDistance of STN 4 shall be shortest,